mchen04/Grantify.ai/docs/data-pipeline-architecture.md

 This data pipeline architecture provides a comprehensive approach to extracting, processing, and storing grant data from Grants.gov.
 The pipeline is designed to be robust, scalable, and maintainable, with proper error handling, monitoring, and logging.

 Key features of the architecture include:
-- Daily automated data extraction from Grants.gov
+- Daily automated data extraction from Grants.gov at 5 AM EST
-- Robust error handling and retries
+- Robust error handling and fallbacks
-- Efficient processing of large XML files
+- Progress bar for batch processing
+- Support for large funding amounts using bigint
 - Delta updates to minimize database operations
-- Integration with AI services for grant categorization
-- Queue system for processing large numbers of grants
+- Utility scripts for database management
 - Comprehensive monitoring and logging

 By following this architecture, we can ensure that the Grantify.ai platform always has access to the latest grant data, providing users with up-to-date and relevant grant opportunities.